electric-sheep-co/2d-sparse-bitmaps-node/README.md

 A two-dimensional sparse bitmap implementation for Node.js.

-The following example uses only 64 bytes even though the two coordinates are ~1,414,213 units distant on the diagonal:
+The following example uses only 64 bytes though the two coordinates are ~1,414,213 units distant each other on the diagonal:

 ```javascript
 const TwoD = require('2d-sparse-bitmaps');